-- "MRP" must be activated on all devices in the ring (see section "Ring (Page 63)"). - The connection settings (transmission medium / duplex) must be set to full duplex and at least 100 Mbps for all ring ports.
+- · All devices must be interconnected via their ring ports. - "MRP" must be activated on all devices in the ring (see "MRP configuration"). - The connection settings (transmission medium / duplex) must be set to full duplex and at least 100 Mbps for all ring ports.
 Otherwise there may be a loss of data traffic. - STEP 7: Set all the ports involved in the ring to "Automatic settings" in the "Options" tab of the properties dialog. - WBM: If you configure with Web Based Management, the ring ports are set automatically to autonegotiation.